Unplugged Tour

-Unplugged Tour is an upcoming concert tour by Colombian singer-songwriter Juanes.
-It will be the longest tour of his career.
-It's expected for the tour to reach the Americas, Europe, Asia, Africa and Oceania.
+Unplugged Tour was a concert tour by Colombian singer-songwriter Juanes.

 Commercial performance

 In Perú, more than 20,000 people attended to his concert in Lima.
-During his show in Cuzco more than 40,000 people attended to the concert making it the biggest crowd ever in that city for a concert.
-In Colombia, tickets sold-out for both shows in Medellin and the show in Bogotá.
+During his show in Cusco more than 40,000 people attended to the concert making it the biggest crowd ever in that city for a concert.
+In Colombia, tickets sold-out for both shows in Medellín and the show in Bogotá.
 Later, tickets for shows in Bucaramanga, Cali and Barranquilla also sold out.